Archive for the ‘Education Reform’ Category

 Are you willing to finance your child’s education on the backs of your grandchildren?
 Shame on you.
 Anyone who argues in favor of federal funding of state education should not be involved in our education system.
 Demand your legislators end all federal funding of education in this state.
 There are plenty of creative solutions to financial challenges and it’s high time we started looking to implement some of them.

-Related Post: http://www.utahsrepublic.org/jumping-off-the-federal-education-train/ (shows the Feds are forcing states to adopt Common Core or not receive a waiver on NCLB’s annual yearly progress requirements)
+Related Post: https://www.utahsrepublic.org/jumping-off-the-federal-education-train/ (shows the Feds are forcing states to adopt Common Core or not receive a waiver on NCLB’s annual yearly progress requirements)

 DOE Transition to Tyranny